Frequently Asked Questions

 Do I need a name plate?

 Name plates are required for cremations and most burials.
-These usually have the full legal name of the person that has died along with age or date of birth and death.
+These will have the full legal name of the person that has died along with age and / or date of birth and death.

 Can I buy a child or infant sized willow coffin?